-Over 1,000 children under five die every year from diarrhoea caused by unsafe water and poor sanitation in Zambia.
+Almost 2,000 children under five die a year from diarrhoeal diseases caused by poor water and sanitation in Zambia.

 Zambia in Southern Africa is one of the world's fastest growing economies, thanks to its rich resources and thriving agriculture industry.
 However, over half the population lives in poverty and millions lack safe water and basic toilets.

 While Zambia's economy is growing, many challenges remain.
 Widespread poverty and the prevalence of HIV/AIDS mean the average life expectancy is just 58 years.

 Over 5 million lack access to safe water and half the population has nowhere to go to the toilet.
-These problems are having a big impact on health – over 1,000 children under five die every year from diarrhoeal diseases caused by poor water and sanitation.
+These problems are having a big impact on health – almost 2,000 children under five die every year from diarrhoeal diseases caused by poor water and sanitation.

 Despite large freshwater resources, rainfall has declined in the last 30 years.
 With little water to drink or grow crops with, people’s health and wellbeing are severely affected.